Credit Reference Agencies (CRAs): A Complete Guide

-If you try a few different credit checking websites, or use each CRA directly, you may notice that your credit scores are different with them all – this is down to a few reasons.
+If you try a few different credit-checking websites like Checkmyfile, or you use each CRA directly, you may notice that your credit score differs between them all – there are a few reasons for this.

-As you’ve seen above, each CRA’s maximum score varies, and they use different scales to categorise credit scores from ‘very poor’ to ‘excellent’.
+As seen above, each CRA’s maximum score varies, and they use different ranges to categorise credit scores from ‘very poor’ to ‘excellent’.